fasterthanlime/cs322/documents/report/source/deliverable3.rst

     *For coaches who coached at most 7 seasons but more than 1 season, who are the three more successful?
 (Success rate is season win percentage:* ``season_win / (season_win + season_loss))`` *.
 Be sure to count all seasons when computing the percentage.*

 Here, we are using the table `coaches` which contains denormalized data built from the `coach_seasons` table and filled via a `TRIGGER`.
+The ``RANK()`` method is used and may return more than 3 results in case of a tie.

 .. literalinclude:: ../../../queries/basic_m.sql
    :language: sql